hendrixjoseph/joe4huberheights/_posts/2021-03-18-ward-walks.md

 * Mt Hood between Taylorsville Rd & Pomeranian Dr
 * All of Mt Whitney
 * All of Calmcrest Ct
-* All of Charmwood Dr
+* All of Charnwood Dr
 * All of Corlett Ct
 * All of Camrose Ct
 * All of Craigmont Ct
-* Troy Manor between Charmwood Dr & Taylorsville Rd
+* Troy Manor between Charnwood Dr & Taylorsville Rd

 I've also run at Gary Sherman Park behind the police station (and Shullgate Park but that's in Ward 2).